Outstanding Care Awards

 - The year(s) of care

 Give specific examples of their care.
-Qualities that you may want to consider are:
+Qualities that you may want to consider include:

-- Do they have up-to-date knowledge and expertise in sarcoma?
+- Does the individual have up-to-date knowledge and expertise in sarcoma?

-- Do they show compassion, kindness and respect?
+- Does the individual show compassion, kindness and respect?

-- Do they spend sufficient time with the patient or loved ones?
+- Does this individual spend sufficient time with the patient or loved ones?

-- If a problem arises, can they take charge to ensure needs are met?
+- If a problem arises, does this individual ensure needs are met?

 Excerpts of nominating letters will be published on this website so that new patients and health-care providers can see what we value.